Lower Back Exercises

 Note: Unlike the sit-up, when doing crunches, your feet, tailbone and lower back stay on the floor.
 Proper form prevents excessive stress on your low back.
 It is said by scientific literature to eliminate any involvement by the hips, and makes the crunch an effective isolation exercise for the abdominals.

 Lie on a declined bench or hold a weight under your chin, chest or behind your head.
-Crunch exercises may be performed on an exercise ball.
+Crunch exercises may also be performed on an exercise ball.

 - Kneel on the floor and face down (prone) with your hands under shoulder with extended elbows.